utmapp/UTM/Documentation/iOSDevelopment.md

     `brew install bison pkg-config gettext glib libgpg-error nasm make meson` Make sure to add `bison` and `gettext` to your `$PATH` environment variable!
 	`export PATH=/usr/local/opt/bison/bin:/usr/local/opt/gettext/bin:$PATH`
-3. Run `./scripts/build_dependencies.sh -p ios -a arm64` for iOS devices.
+3. Run `./scripts/build_dependencies.sh -p PLATFORM -a ARCHITECTURE` where `ARCHITECTURE` is the last part of the table above (e.g. `x86_64`) and `PLATFORM` is the first part (e.g. `ios_simulator-tci`).
-4. (Intel Macs only) Run `./scripts/build_dependencies.sh -p ios -a x86_64` for iOS simulator.
+4. Repeat the above for any other platforms and architectures you wish to target.

 ## Building UTM